aleksander-mendoza/SolomonoffLib/README.md

 it is in practice often close to being linear (optimistic case being deterministic automata, whose evaluation has linear time complexity).

-**Transducer composition is lazy** because otherwise it would pose the danger of exponentially exploding size of automata (composition of two transducers is quadratic, but if composition is used x times in a regular expression then, that would lead to 2^x states in worst case).
+**Transducer composition is lazy** because otherwise it would pose the danger of exponentially exploding size of automata (composition of two transducers is quadratic, but if composition is used multiple times in a regular expression then, that would lead to exponential number of states in worst case).
 However, making composition lazy has some advantages - this compiler allows for invoking external functions written in Java.
 Hence you can ad-hoc mix regular expressions with custom Java functions.
+If really necessary, there is also a function for explicitly performing composition in non-lazy manner, but it should be used with caution and only applied when automata are reasonably small.

 **External functions** can be called to add even more features.
 For instance, instead of making `import some.other.module` a keyword (like in most other languages), here `import!('some/other/module.mealy')` is an external function.
 It's possible to read automata in various formats such as AT\&T, DOT and compressed binary.

-**Inductive inference/machine learning** can be extensively and easily used.
+**Inductive inference/machine learning** can beextensively used with ease.
 At the moment all inference functions are provided by LearnLib (Solomonoff is compatible with LearnLib and AutomataLib).
 More algorithms, specific to transducers will be added soon.

 **Solomonoff implementation is small and generic**.
 It takes up roughly 10-15 classes and many algrithms are written in a clean reusable manner.
+Because the main way of interaction with the library is via its domain specific language, most of the underlying implementation is free to be changed and reworked in drastic ways at any time.
+The Java API accessible to end-users is very minimalist just like Java's `Pattern.compile` (you don't see things like `Pattern.union` or `Pattern.kleeneClosure`).
+This means that our library has a lot more room for refactoring, simplyfing and optimising the implementation.

-The primary philosophy used in implementing this library is the top-down approach and features are added conservatively in a well thought-through manner.
+**The primary philosophy used in implementing this library** is the top-down approach and features are added conservatively in a well thought-through manner.
 No features will be added ad-hoc.
 Everything is meant to fit well together and follow some greater design strategy.
 For comparision, consider the difference between OpenFst and Solomonoff.

 -  OpenFst has `Matcher` that was meant to compactify ranges.
    In Solomonoff all transitions are ranged and follow the theory of (S,k)-automata.